adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-select-menu-accessibility-issues.md

 ## Summary

 Select menus are *not* meant to be used for navigation; it is merely a learned behaviour.
-In doing so, the UX is degraded for certain users.
-Ensuring *all* forms have a submit button guarantees cross-browser compatibility for *all* users, which is the beautify of the web.
+Removing the submit button degrades the experience for some users.
+Ensuring every form has a submit button **guarantees** cross-browser compatibility for all.